klar-web-services/klonk-result/README.md

 This library implements the Result pattern using ES6 Proxies.
 It allows property access and method calls to be forwarded directly to the wrapped value.
 If the result is a failure, these operations are intercepted and the error is propagated.

+Unlike implementations that rely on functional mapping (e.g. `.map()` or `.match()`) to interact with the wrapped value, this library leverages Proxies to forward calls directly to the underlying object.
+This approach eliminates the need to unwrap or map over the value for every operation, allowing you to write standard imperative code or method chains that automatically short-circuit on error.

 `klonk-result` powers the type-safe railway-oriented design of [Klonk](https://github.com/klar-web-services/klonk) and [Klonkworks](https://github.com/klar-web-services/klonkworks).

 ## Implementation Details